-Your Message.
 Whether to meet in Washington, DC or locally can depend on your message.
 Congressional staff in Washington work on specific sets of legislative issues (e.g. science, health, education, or defense).
 Members of Congress rely on policy staff to keep them up to date on developments in their issue areas.

-In district offices, staff members are experts on what is going on locally-what constituents are concerned about and the local impact of federal programs-and relay this information to the Senator or Representative.
-Thus, if you are meeting to discuss upcoming legislation, such as appropriations for the National Science Foundation, your message is likely better suited for a meeting with Washington, DC staff.
-However, if you would like to discuss, for example, the impacts of federal research and development funding on the local economy, you may want to request a meeting in the district.
+In district offices, staff members are experts on what is going on locally-topics constituents are concerned about and the local impact of federal programs-and relay this information to the Senator or Representative.
+Thus, if you are meeting to discuss upcoming legislation, such as appropriations for the Census Bureau, your message is likely better suited for a meeting with Washington, DC staff.
+However, if you would like to discuss, for example, the impacts of federal research and development funding on the local economy, requesting to meet in the district would also be appropriate.

 PRO TIP: Unsure about the best course of action?
 Ask COSSA!
-If you choose to come to Washington, consider reaching out to COSSA and/or your professional association, who can help you schedule your meeting, provide educational materials to bring with you, and perhaps even accompany you.
+If you choose to come to Washington, consider reaching out to COSSA, your professional association, or your university's government relations office, who can help you schedule your meeting, provide educational materials to bring with you, and perhaps even accompany you.